Semester: summer 2023/24

 Exam

-The written exam consists of a certain number of questions/tasks randomly selected from a list that will be published here after the final lecture.
-The questions/tasks will be based on the topics taught.
+The written exam consists of a certain number of questions/tasks randomly selected from the list below

 Literature